-- Throwing expensive technology at bad process rarely works, yet many organizations take this approach to solve their PPM problems.
+- You need a project portfolio management (PPM) tool that promotes the maintenance and flow of good data to help you succeed in these tasks.
+However, while throwing expensive technology at bad process rarely works, many organizations take this approach to solve their PPM problems.

 Impact and Result

-- Develop an affordable, adoptable, and effective PPM solution using widely available tools, based on Info-Tech’s ready-to-deploy templates.
+- Think outside the commercial box.
+Develop an affordable, adoptable, and effective PPM solution using widely available tools based on Info-Tech’s ready-to-deploy templates.

 Book Your Workshop

 Onsite workshops offer an easy way to accelerate your project.
 If you are unable to do the project yourself, and a Guided Implementation isn't enough, we offer low-cost onsite delivery of our project workshops.
 We take you through every phase of your project and ensure that you have a roadmap in place to complete your project successfully.

 Module 1: Scope a Homegrown PPM Solution for Your Organization

 - Assess the current state of project portfolio management capability at your organization.
 The activities in this module will inform the next modules by exploring your organization’s current strengths and weaknesses and identifying areas that require improvement.